yashasudupa/Image-synthesis-deep-learning/README.md

 # Image_synthesis_deep_learning
-Generation of deepfake images and videos, remastering the pictures
+Generated deepfake images and videos and remastered the pictures.